 Reading a book on the area you wish to move into might be.
 Arranging a meeting with an industry expert might be.
 Use the SMART technique so you set naturally motivating goals.

-Will power that may not be typical of you, suddenly appears.
-Each time this happens, the idea that I actually do have strong willpower develops.
+When a plan or way forward becomes clear, when the steps that need to be taken are decided or known, will power that may not be typical of you, can suddenly appear.
+Each time you create this dynamic, the idea that you actually do have strong willpower develops and confidence blossoms.

 Many thanks to the kind people who let me use their wonderful art work